CharlesSanfiorenzo/Bioinformatics/docs/GeneralUse.md

 #IV.
 Read Quality Test
 Using fastq files & a reference fasta, this option will output alignment rate, average coverage, and TS/TV ratio for the selected organism.

-Good Quality indicators for mammalian data

-Atribute | Results
+Good Quality indicators for genomic mammalian data Atribute | Results
 ------------ | -------------
 Alignment Rate | More than 90%